metadatacenter/cedar-manual/docs/pages/glossary.md

 ---

-**template**: group of fields and/or elements that is specifies what metadata is to be collected for a specific purpose.
+**template**: group of fields and/or elements that specifies what metadata is to be collected for a specific purpose.

 *e.g.: study template with three fields: title, description, start date, and